Ann Arbor Child Custody Lawyer

-Michigan Child Custody Law Firm in Ann Arbor
+Child Custody Attorney in Ann Arbor, FL

 The family law attorneys of Nichols, Sacks, Slank, Sendelbach, Buiteweg & Solomon, P.C. have helped thousands of Michigan families navigate custody disputes before, during, or after a divorce or breakup.
 We are committed to minimizing the stress and negative impact of a family law dispute on your child, and on you, whenever possible.
 We are well-versed in a variety of dispute resolution techniques to help your family through this process with dignity and respect, so that you can co-parent peacefully and effectively.